wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    <a name="[7]"></a>

-7. <a target="_blank" href="https://www.edx.org/course/application-monitoring-and-feedback-loops-2">
+### 7. <a target="_blank" href="https://www.edx.org/course/application-monitoring-and-feedback-loops-2">Application Monitoring and Feedback Loops</a>

-   Application Monitoring and Feedback Loops</a>  DEVOPS200.7x by Tiago Pascoal
+   DEVOPS200.7x by Tiago Pascoal

    * Understand general application monitoring and feedback loop practices and principles.
    * The different kinds of feedback and how they are used in different stages of the value stream, and their benefits.